OpenBankingUK/read-write-api-docs-pub/resources-and-data-models/pisp/international-payment-consents.md

 * ExpectedExecutionDateTime for the international-payment resource if created before CutOffDateTIme - the expected DateTime the payment is executed against the Debtor Account.
 If populated, the ASPSP must update the value with any changes (e.g., after PSU authorisation).
 * ExpectedSettlementDateTime for the international-payment resource if created before CutOffDateTIme - the expected DateTime the payment will be received at the Creditor Account.
 If populated, the ASPSP must update the value with any changes (e.g., after PSU authorisation).
 * Charges array which will be used by the ASPSP to indicate charges, and the ChargeBearer as relevant.
+* Post successful PSU Authentication, an ASPSP may provide `Debtor/Name` in the Payment Order Consent Response, even when the Payer didn't provide the Debtor Account via PISP.
 * ExchangeRateInformation (the ASPSP response) - this object will be used to communicate exchange rate information back to the PISP.
 It must be consistent with what is requested in the Initiation object from the PISP.

 Exchange rate behaviour: